FairportRobotics/potential-octo-eureka/README.md

 To include this library in a Java FRC Robot project.

 # Building

-The project can be build and published to the local Maven repository using `./gradlew publishToMavenLocal`
+The project can be built and published to the local Maven repository using `./gradlew pubLocal`

+## Updating version
+The version tag can be found in `lib/publish.gradle`.
+When updating the version match the year to the current year, and increment the major and minor version as needed.